Best Of

-The Best Korean Restaurants in Singapore
+The Best Korean Restaurants In Singapore

 Korean food in Singapore has come a long way from the early days of watermelon soju towers and BBQ-all-you-can-eat.
-These days, it’s a whole scene, with minimalist counter spots slinging makgeolli pairings, seafood joints that feel like they’ve been airlifted from Busan, and chefs doing clever things with jang and jeotgal in tasting menus.
+These days, it’s a whole scene, with minimalist counter spots slinging makgeolli pairings, seafood joints that feel like they’ve been airlifted from Jeju, and chefs doing clever things with jang and jeotgal in tasting menus.

 Whether you're after a comforting bowl of doenjang jjigae that tastes like something an ajumma would fuss over, or a stylish spot to impress someone who’s really into banchans and jinjitsangs, we’ve got you.
 Here are the best Korean restaurants in Singapore we’re loving right now, no grill tongs required.